 Kentucky Medicaid uses the National Correct Coding Initiative (NCCI) edits as well as the McKesson Claim Check System to verify codes that are mutually exclusive or incidental.
 Kentucky Medicaid also uses Current Procedural Terminology (CPT) codes and Healthcare Common Procedure Coding system (HCPCS) codes.
 Kentucky Medicaid requires the use of ICD-10 codes on all claims submitted for reimbursement.
 Kentucky Medicaid requires the use of CMS 1500 billing forms.
 Providers will need to bill Kentucky Medicaid using the correct CPT codes.

 Appeal requests made on denied FFS claims must be submitted to DXC.
 The request must include the reason for the request along with a hard copy claim.
-Please refer to the MCO in question, if appealing an MCO claim.
+Please refer to the MCO if appealing an MCO claim.

 If you can't find the information you need or have additional questions, please direct your inquiries to: